Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 - News rows now include the source currency code for each event (e.g., `[USD] Nonfarm Payrolls`).
 This matches the API payloads where `currency` is already provided.

+#### Layout and Mobile Behavior
+- The primary tables in the Daily Morning Brief email (`Signal Summary (Core Pairs)` and `Today's High-Impact News`) now explicitly apply `width:100%` via inline CSS in addition to `width="100%"`.
+This avoids narrow or content-wrapped tables in mobile clients (especially Gmail mobile) and ensures the tables stretch to the full width of the white card container while preserving desktop layout.

 #### Styling Consistency
 - Disclaimer footer styling is now unified with other emails (neutral, accessible colors), removing the previous yellow/warning palette.
 - Container: `background: #F9FAFB`, `border: 1px solid #E5E7EB`